 AIRPORTS

-The airports at Port Lincoln, Whyalla and Ceduna have regular passenger transport (RPT) services, with two carriers (Qantas and Rex) providing RPT at Port Lincoln and Whyalla.
+The airports at Port Lincoln, Whyalla and Ceduna have regular passenger transport (RPT) services, with two carriers (Qantas and Rex) providing RPT at Port Lincoln, Rex at Ceduna, and Qantas at Whyalla.
 As well as servicing the regional community, the airports are important regional gateways for tourists and business travellers.

 The Port Lincoln Airport is the busiest regional airport in South Australia, averaging over 190,000 passengers per annum.
 40% of passengers are business travellers.
 The facility also provides an important seafood export hub for fishing and aquaculture industries.

-These aviation facilities have substantial potential for future growth, and all have strategic development plans in place to expand facilities and services.
+These aviation facilities have substantial potential for future growth, and many have strategic development plans in place to expand facilities and services.

 PORT INFRASTRUCTURE